MelbourneDeveloper/ioc_container/README.md

 ## A Dart Ioc Container

 ioc_container is a simple IoC Container for Dart and Flutter.
 You can use it for dependency injection or as a service locator.
 It has scoping and singleton support.
 If you've used Provider, you'll probably need an Ioc Container to compliment it.
 Provider and `InheritedWidgets` are good at passing dependencies through the widget tree, but Ioc Container is good at minting them in the first place.
 Return `get<>()` from your container to Provider's `create` builder method.
 Whenever Provider needs a dependency the Ioc Container will either create a new instance or grab one of the singletons/scoped objects.
+The library is so small that you can just copy the [source code](https://github.com/MelbourneDeveloper/ioc_container/blob/main/lib/ioc_container.dart) into Dartpad to share your code.

 You can do this.
 It's nice.